 Pastor/ Translator - Belarus

 Anatoly is a gifted pastor and translator in Belarus.
-He used to teach English at the Linguistic University in Minsk and now is working with Gospel and Reformation to translate much-needed theological books into Russian.
+He used to teach English at the Linguistic University in Minsk and is now pastoring a church in rural Belarus.
 He is also currently taking classes by extension through Reformed Theological Seminary.
 HeartCry began supporting Anatoly (and his schooling efforts) in August of 2014.
-He is married to Anya, and they have two children: Vita (daughter) and Vladislav (son).
+He is married and has two children.

 Testimony of Conversion

-I was born in Minsk, Belarus in 1983 into an ordinary family with two children.
-I was the second child, born four years after my elder brother Nikolai.
+I was born in Belarus in 1983 into an ordinary family with two children.
+I was the second child, born four years after my elder brother.
 My mother was a formal member of the Eastern Orthodox church, and my father was indifferent to all religion.
 I was baptized in the Orthodox church at age six, which didn’t mean anything serious to me at that time.

-Things began to change when my brother and my cousin were invited to Sunday school at the central Baptist church in Minsk.
+Things began to change when my brother and my cousin were invited to Sunday school at the central Baptist church in our city.
 It was a great novelty in those days as we never had any experience with Baptists.
 My brother went there and brought back a copy of the Bible as well as candy and other treats that I had never seen in my life.
 Naturally, I wanted to join him.
 I wanted both to learn about God and get chocolates and toys!
 But I couldn’t because the small Sunday school classes couldn’t hold all those who wanted to attend!
 The space was limited, and I had to wait for a couple of years before I could join.
 When I was finally able to go, I was deeply moved by the godliness and kindness of the teacher, as well as the general atmosphere of love and reverence for God.
 However, I was a growing teenager who felt that a holy life was too difficult for me, and I wanted to give up Sunday school so that I could immerse myself in the joys of this world instead.
 In God’s kind providence, that never happened.